 Several studies have demonstrated that cannabinoids have the ability to downregulate cytokine and chemokine production and, in some models, upregulate T-regulatory cells as a mechanism to suppress the body’s inflammatory responses (Nagarkatti 2009).

 Overall, preclinical and clinical data support the potentially effective anti-inflammatory properties of cannabinoids like CBD.

-For this recipe, we will be using a CBD Oil Tincture, as this is what is most easily available on the market today.
+For this recipe, we will be using a traditional CBD oil, as this is what is most easily available on the market today.

 For more science on using cannabis for inflammation, read my article: Inflammation: Taming the Burn in the Fall 2019 edition of CRx Magazine

 Turmeric for Inflammation

 If you have never heard of it before, turmeric is a spice from the rhizome of the turmeric plant, typically ground into a powder form.